ullenius/jbstag/README.md

 GPL 3 only.
 See COPYING

 ### Credits
-The image used in the program is made by [Tahsin Tahil](https://tahsintahil.tumblr.com/) and licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)
+The [Gameboy icon](https://www.iconfinder.com/icons/381627/gameboy_icon) used in the program is made by [Tahsin Tahil](https://tahsintahil.tumblr.com/) and licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)